F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley script displays a confused smiley 2-hellofile script displays the contents of /etc/passwd file 3-twofiles script displays the content of the two file passwd and hosts from the etc directory
+1-confused_smiley script displays a confused smiley 2-hellofile script displays the contents of /etc/passwd file 3-twofiles script displays the content of the two file passwd and hosts from the etc directory 4-lastlines script displays the las 10 lines of the file /etc/passwd